larrydanny/addressValidation/README.md

 Address Validation
 ==================
 Accepts at least one number and no special characters in jquery validate plugin.
+Updated readme.

 For demo click <a href="https://tiny.one/5sv8c4v6" target="_blank" rel="noopener noreferrer">here</a>